mitre/linkage-agent-tools/README.md

 - **entity_service_url** - The RESTful service endpoint for the
   anonlink-entity-service.
 - **matching_threshold** - The threshold for considering a potential set of records a match when comparing in anonlink.
+This can either be a single number between 0 and 1 or a list of numbers between 0 and 1
 - **mongo_uri** - The URI to use when connecting to MongoDB to store or access results.
 For details on the URI structure, consult the [Connection String URI Format documentation](https://docs.mongodb.com/manual/reference/connection-string/)